Weeds and Pesticides

 - Weston Underwood Parish Council

-- Woughton Community Council (including Beanhill, Bleak Hall, Coffee Hall, Eaglestone, Leadenhall, Netherfield, Peartree Bridge, Redmoor, Tinkers Bridge)
+- Wougton Community Council (including Beanhill, Bleak Hall, Coffee Hall, Eaglestone, Leadenhall, Netherfield, Peartree Bridge, Redmoor, Tinkers Bridge)

 These areas have appointed their own contractors or are undertaking the work themselves and any complaints, compliments or enquiries should be made directly to the respective Town or Parish Councils or the Parks Trust.
 Land that is the responsibility of The Parks Trust can be found on the council mapping system “My MK”.